 A little about who I am and where I came from…

 Well, I’m not really sure where to begin.
 I’m 31 years old and I come from a pretty typical working/middle class background.
-My parents are very loving, caring, and supportive people.
 My mother was a cashier at Walmart for around 20 years and my father did factory work and filled vending machines until he was injured at work.
 They now operate a small home business together selling on eBay & Amazon.

 As for me, well, I’ve been passionate about progressive politics for over half my life.
 I was 13 years old when 9/11 happened and the response from the Bush administration was what first inspired me to really learn about what was going on in the world.
 I started participating in demonstrations against the wars and in support of gay marriage, reproductive rights, and civil liberties in general.
 Almost immediately after graduating from high school, the entire economy collapsed and the world was suddenly on the brink of another Great Depression.
 The government’s reaction to that situation inspired me to learn and study even more about what was going on in the world.
 I started participating in demonstrations against corporate greed and in support of universal healthcare, campaign finance reform, and environmental causes that would protect our planet from those who would destroy it for profit.